-Walter Truong, MD has worked as a Pediatric Orthopedic Surgeon at Gillette Children's for nearly ten years.
+Walter Truong, MD is a Pediatric Orthopedic Surgeon at Gillette Childrens.
 Dr. Truong specializes in treating scoliosis (Idiopathic, Neuromuscular and Congenital), pediatric hip and knee conditions, traumatic injuries, lower extremity alignment concerns and fractures.

 Learn more about him, here: